Levintsky/ML-tutorial/Algorithms/Optimization-SGD.md

 	- **Rmsprop**:
 		- E[g^2]t = 0.9E[g^2]t-1 + 0.1 gt^2; average 2nd-order momentum
 		- θt+1 = θt - η/√(E[g^2]t+ε)gt; normalize gradient by 2nd-order momentum
-	- **ADAM**: D. P. Kingma and J. Ba.
+	- **ADAM**: D Kingma and J Ba.
 Adam: A method for stochastic optimization.
 ICLR'15
 		- Whereas momentum can be seen as a ball running down a slope, Adam behaves like a heavy ball with friction, which thus prefers flat minima in the error surface;
 		- Let β1, β2 be exponentil decay rates of momentum; m0=0, v0=0;
 		- gt = ∇θft(θt-1), gradient at timestep t;